shakes76/PatternFlow/recognition/README.md

 | _--name_                   | -n    | optional | predict                   | Name prefix to use for generated images |
 | _--num_images_             | -i    | optional | 1.                        | Number of images to create |

-Some pretrained models are supplied: [AKOA Knee](https://hcloudh.com/nextcloud/s/zQ4FzxGJd2aXzA8/download/AKOA2.pth),
+Some pretrained models are supplied in the examples section below.

 ## Algorithm Description
 ![](https://hcloudh.com/nextcloud/s/Li4kreD8FnoSxKj/download/process.png)